Alabama Termination Laws

 • Discrimination Protections: Prohibits termination based on an employee’s race, color, religion, sex, national origin, age, or disability.

-• Retaliation Protections: Employees are protected from retaliation for reporting violations of law, safety concerns, or engaging in other workplace safety violations.
-It protects public employees who report violations of law or other improper activities.
+• Retaliation Protections: Employees are protected from retaliation for reporting law violations, safety concerns, or other workplace safety violations.
+This protection also applies to public employees who report violations of law or other improper activities.

 • Employee Handbooks and Contracts: Employers should ensure that termination policies in employee handbooks are clear and consistently applied.
-If an employee has a contract specifying terms of termination, the employer must adhere to those terms.
+If an employee’s contract specifies termination terms, the employer must adhere to those terms.

 • Final Paychecks: Alabama law requires employers to pay terminated employees their final paycheck on the next scheduled payday.
 This includes all earned wages, overtime, and accrued but unused vacation time if stipulated by company policy.

-In Alabama, the “at-will” employment doctrine is strongly upheld, and the state does not recognize many of the common exceptions seen in other states.
+In Alabama, the at-will employment doctrine is strongly upheld, but the state recognizes the following exceptions:

 • Discrimination: Termination based on race, color, religion, sex, national origin, age (40 or older), disability, or genetic information is prohibited under federal and state laws.